calfonsoQA/ims-demo/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+What you need to install the software and how to install them

 ```
-Give examples
+To run this application, you will need:
+* Java installed
+* MySQLWorkbench for a local SQL database connection.

 ```

 ### Installing